simith/builder_session_reinvent2019_fr/README.md

 ## Where are we?

 Cakematic (change name and slide) is a modern oven which has state-of-the-art features for baking cakes.
 Cakematic is currently going through thier pilot and have sent out 1000+ appliances to customers across the US.

 ![where?](docs/where_are_we.png)

+The Marketing team has received feedback from Customers that what is said in the User Manual and the actual Appliance LED's do not match up.
+The Firmware development team has come up with a new image tht need to be deployed to the Wireless module.
+In this workshop you are going to lear how this is done in the real world using Amazon FreeRTOS and AWS IoT Core.

 # Workshop contents